Wim Hof yells. A lot.

 We came back inside, we did the Horse poses that Wim loves to help us get warm again.
 And after about 5 minutes of that, with some dancing, we dried off and put our clothes back on.

-Critique of Wim Hof Experience
+My Review of the Wim Hof Experience

 - The largest critique that I have is of Professor Pierre Capel.
 I thought his presentation after lunch was particularly and painfully boring.
 I wish it was deleted.